On the Uniqueness of Kantorovich Potentials: Kantorovich Potentials

 \section{Kantorovich Potentials}

 Let $c\colon\XY \to \RR_+$ be a non-negative cost function that compares elements of Polish spaces $\X$ and $\Y$.
-As laid out comprehensively in \cite{villani2008optimal} or \cite{santambrogio2015optimal}, a central part of the duality theory of optimal transport is the notion of $c$-conjugacy.
+As laid out comprehensively in \textcite{villani2008optimal} or \textcite{santambrogio2015optimal}, a central part of the duality theory of optimal transport is the notion of $c$-conjugacy.
 For any $g\colon\Y\to\RRext$, its associated \emph{$c$-transform} is defined via

 for the $c$-transform of a function $f\colon\X\to\RRext$.
 Any $g\colon\Y\to\RRext$ that originates from a $c$-transform and that is not equal $-\infty$ everywhere is called \emph{$c$-concave on $\Y$}.
 Since $f = f^{cc}$ and $g = g^{cc}$ for any $c$-concave $f$ or $g$ (see \cite[Proposition~1.34]{santambrogio2015optimal}), the set $\CCcc$ of pointwise $c$-transformed elements of $\CCc$ equals the set of functions that are $c$-concave on $\Y$.
 Under continuity of the cost function $c$, all functions in $\CCc$ and $\CCcc$ are upper-semicontinuous and thus Borel measurable.
-Note that our notation accentuates the asymmetry in the operations \eqref{eq:ctransformY} and \eqref{eq:ctransformX} less explicitly than \cite{santambrogio2015optimal}, who denotes \eqref{eq:ctransformY} as $\bar{c}$-transform, or \cite{villani2008optimal}, who picks a different sign convention and contrasts $c$-concavity to $c$-convexity.
+Note that our notation accentuates the asymmetry in the operations \eqref{eq:ctransformY} and \eqref{eq:ctransformX} less explicitly than \textcite{santambrogio2015optimal}, who denotes \eqref{eq:ctransformY} as $\bar{c}$-transform, or \textcite{villani2008optimal}, who picks a different sign convention and contrasts $c$-concavity to $c$-convexity.

 For any given $f\colon\X\to\RRext$, the $c$-transform $g = f^c$ designates the largest function that satisfies $f \oplus g \le c$.
 The set of points in $\XY$ where equality holds is denoted as \emph{$c$-subdifferential of $f$}, and we write